 The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (collectively, the "ACA"), made broad-based changes to the United States health care system.
-While the Company anticipates continued efforts in 2020 and beyond to invalidate, modify, repeal or replace the ACA, the Company expects aspects of the ACA to continue to significantly impact the Company's business operations and financial results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.
+The United States Supreme Court is expected to rule on the constitutionality of the ACA by June 2021.
+If the ACA is deemed unconstitutional, there will likely be significant changes to the laws and rules that govern the Company's businesses.
+If the ACA is deemed constitutional, there may nevertheless be continued efforts to invalidate, modify, repeal or replace it or portions of it, and the Company expects aspects of the ACA to continue to significantly impact its business operations and operating results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.